jackma-00/kubeflow-mlops-project/README.md

 ## Issues

 ### KServe
-Despite giving the model artifact to the serving infrastructure, KServe is unable to retrieve it and load it to the inference end point.
-Apparently it is only looking for S3 artifact storage paths
+Despite giving the model artifact to the serving infrastructure, KServe is unable to retrieve and load it to the inference end point.
+Apparently it is looking for S3 artifact storage paths only.

 ### Pipelines SDK versions
 problems of inconsistency between documentation and the actual implementation on the SDK.
 Particularly with the V2 version.